shixuanliu-andy/SchemaWalk/README.md

-# SchemaWalk (Inductive meta-path learning for schema-complex heterogeneous information networks)
+# Inductive meta-path learning for schema-complex heterogeneous information networks (SchemaWalk)

 This repository contains a PyTorch implementation of SchemaWalk, as described in the paper: